 - Detail-Oriented: They care about the details and know that’s where a company can make a difference.

-- Passion for Success: They feel passionate about achieving their goals and being successful.
+- Passion for Success: They feel passionate about achieving each goal set for them and being successful.

 - Organized: They keep their teams and projects organized for maximum efficiency.

 - Deadline-Focused: They understand the importance of meeting deadlines and do their best to always have things done on time.